AfricasVoices/CoreDataModules/README.md

 print(td["age"])  # 21
 ```

-CoreDataModules also provides utilites for converting between in-memory `iterables of TracedData` and Coda,
-CSV, and JSON files.
+CoreDataModules also provides utilites for converting between in-memory `iterables of TracedData` and JSON, CSV, Coda, Coding CSV, and The Interface files.
 For example, to save and load a list of `TracedData` objects by serializing to and from JSON:
 ```python
 from core_data_modules.traced_data.io import TracedDataJsonIO